liferay/liferay-docs/userGuide/en/chapters/02-managing-pages.markdown

 ![Figure 2.x: Site Settings](../../images/web-content-site-settings.png)

 You'll find options to specify details and metadata about your site, set up friendly URLs and virtual hosts, configure search engine optimization settings, turn staging on or off, and specify a Google Analytics ID.
-Let's take a closer look, starting with the default option, *Details*.
+Let's take a closer look.

-#### Specifying site details

-The details tab allows an administrator to change the description and membership type of a site, and also to specify tags and categories for the site.
+*Details*: The details tab allows an administrator to change the description and membership type of a site, and also to specify tags and categories for the site.
 The membership type can be set as open, restricted, or private based on the privacy needs of the site.
 Users can join and leave an open site at will.
 To join a restricted site, a user has to be added by the site administrator, but can request to be added through the Sites section of the control panel.
 A private site is like a restricted site, but doesn't appear in the Sites section of the control panel for users who aren't members.

-When adding a site, tagging and categorizing it can make it easier to search for a site on the portal.
-Tags and categories can also, together with the site description, help users decide if they should join a site.

-Let's move on to the *Pages* option.

-#### Pages

-From Site Settings, click on *Pages* to manage some basic features of the pages on a site.
+*Pages*: From Site Settings, click on *Pages* to manage some basic features of the pages on a site.
 You can view current public and private pages and manage their page templates.
 You can also change the application adapter.

-#### Site URL

-The Site URL tab is where you handle configuration for user-facing URLs, it has two sections: Friendly URL and Virtual Hosts.
+*Site URL*: The Site URL tab is where you handle configuration for user-facing URLs, it has two sections: Friendly URL and Virtual Hosts.
+The *Friendly URL* option allows you to change the name of your site as it appears in the URL.

-##### Friendly URL

-The Friendly URL option allows you to change the name of your site as it appears in the URL.
 This will need to be a unique name, but it doesn't need to have any relation to the actual name of your site.
 Having a good friendly URL will be critical to good search engine optimization.

-##### Virtual Hosts

-You can make web navigation much easier for your users by connecting a domain name to a site.
+You can use *Virtual Hosts* to make web navigation much easier for your users by connecting a domain name to a site.
 This tab allows you to define a domain name (i.e., www.mycompany.com) for your site.
 This can be a full domain or a subdomain.
 This enables you to host a number of web sites as separate sites on one Liferay server.

 For instance, if we set this up for Nose-ster's Development Network, users in that site could use developers.noseter.com to get to their site, provided that Nose-ster's network administrators created the domain name and pointed it to the Liferay server.

-To set this up, you would simply configure the DNS for developers.nosester.com at the web address for your portal, and enter http://developers.noseter.com in the Virtual Host tab for the admissions site.
+To set this up, you would simply configure the DNS for developers.nosester.com at the web address for your portal, and enter http://developers.noseter.com in the Virtual Host tab for the Developers site.
 This can help users quickly access their site without having to recall an extended URL.

-#### Site Templates

-The Site Templates tab can be useful if you have yet added pages to your site.
+*Site Templates*: The Site Templates tab can be useful if you have yet added pages to your site.
 If you haven't added either public or private pages, you will be able to apply a site template from this page.
 If you've already created both public and private pages, than you can safely ignore this tab.

-#### Sitemap

-The next tab lets you generate a sitemap to help you optimize your site for search engines.
+*Sitemap*: The next tab lets you generate a sitemap to help you optimize your site for search engines.
 The Sitemap tab publishes your site using the sitemap protocol, a protocol that helps search engines crawl your web site to index relevant information.
 You can publish your site to Yahoo or Google, and their web crawlers will use the sitemap to index your site.

 Liferay Portal makes this very simple for administrators by generating the sitemap XML automatically for all public web sites.